WYCD: Young Country/99.5 WYCD

 On May 28, 1993, at 3 p.m., the station abruptly dropped the talk format in favor of "Young Country", with the first song being "Small Town Saturday Night" by Hal Ketchum.
-It switched its call letters to WYCD.
+With the change, the station switched its call letters to WYCD.
 Part of the branding for this format included the logo for "Young Country" with red and blue lettering and blue background and a star in the middle of the word "Young".
-Dr. Don Carpenter was one of the few air staff (afternoons) who remained from the "Wow FM" format.
+Dr. Don Carpenter was one of the few air staffers (afternoons) who remained from the "Wow FM" format.
 Other personalities included in the original lineup were Jim "JD" Daniels and Katie Marroso (mornings), Mark Elliot (middays), Jyl Forsyth (nights) and Eddie Haskell (weekends).
-The DJ schedule was later shifted, with Doctor Don still in afternoons, Joe Wade Formacola in mornings, Jyl Forsyth in middays with Su-Anna at night and Brian Hatfield overnight.
+The DJ schedule was later shifted, with Doctor Don still in afternoons, Joe Wade Formicola in mornings, Jyl Forsyth in middays, Su-Anna in evenings and Brian Hatfield on overnights.

 WYCD positioned itself as a younger-leaning alternative to crosstown W4 Country, which had been enjoying big ratings as the only country station in town.
-WYCD also competed with the 99.5 and 106.7 frequencies, former rock and roll rivals during 99.5's days as WABX, which now found themselves warring in the country format.
-WYCD kept its personality elements and combined it with younger-sounding country music to create "Morning Shows" all day that highlighted listener calls, requests and fun jock talk.
+WYCD kept the personality elements from the previous "Wow FM" format and combined it with younger-sounding country music to create "Morning Shows" all day that highlighted listener calls, requests and fun jock talk.
 It was all a part of owner Alliance's "Young Country" concept that it had on the air in Dallas, Seattle, and San Francisco.
-While not a powerhouse in those days, WYCD was successful in its quest to cut into W4's sizable audience share.
-WWWW eventually switched to a classic rock format in September 1999.
+While not a powerhouse in those days, WYCD was successful in its quest to cut into W4's sizable audience share, forcing WWWW to switch to a classic rock format in September 1999.